Enterprise search APIs

 Search requests to the enterprise search APIs allow you to retrieve up to 500 results per response for a given timeframe, with the ability to paginate for additional data.
 Using the maxResults parameter, you can specify smaller page sizes for display use cases (allowing your user to request more results as needed) or larger page sizes (up to 500) for larger data pulls.
 The data is delivered in reverse chronological order and compliant at the time of delivery.

 Counts requests provide the ability to retrieve historical activity counts, which reflect the number of activities that occurred which match a given query during the requested timeframe.
 The response will essentially provide you with a histogram of counts, bucketed by day, hour, or minute (the default bucket is hour).
 It's important to note that counts results do not always reflect compliance events (e.g., Tweets deletes) that happen well after (7+ days) a Tweet is published; therefore, it is expected that the counts metric may not always match that of a data request for the same query.

 Billing note: each request – including pagination requests – made against the data and counts endpoints are counted as a billed request.
 Therefore, if there are multiple pages of results for a single query, paging through the X pages of results would equate to X requests for billing.

-Note: The ‘lang:’ operator and all ‘is:’ and ‘has:’ operators cannot be used as standalone operators and must be combined with another clause (e.g. @twitterdev has:links)
+Notes: Do not embed/nest operators ("#cats") will resolve to cats with the search APIs.
+The ‘lang:’ operator and all ‘is:’ and ‘has:’ operators cannot be used as standalone operators and must be combined with another clause (e.g. @twitterdev has:links).

-For more details, please see the Getting started with premium operators guide.
+For more details, please see the Getting started with operators guide.

 Data availability / important date